AddSearch

 AddSearch is a Helsinki-based company providing a hosted site search service that allows its user to set up a site search engine with a search API.

 History

 The company was founded in 2013 by Antti Ala-Ilkka, Mikko Nurminen and Pasi Ilola and is headquartered in Helsinki, Finland.

 AddSearch was launched directly in competition to now-discontinued Google Site Search.
 AddSearch was built to allow simple customization control over search results from the site.

-AddSearch is available for both large enterprises as well as bloggers and small websites, with price scaling up depending on the amount of content on the website.
+AddSearch is available for both large enterprises and bloggers and small websites, with price scaling up depending on the amount of content on the website.